-If you are adapting the layout of a garden for a person with Alzheimer's, you may find the tips and advice I have included on other pages helpful too.
+If you are adapting the layout of a garden for a person with Alzheimer's, you may find these design tips helpful too.

 It need not cost a fortune, but will give you both, the person with Alzheimer's and the person who Cares, something back.